kinvolk/kube-spawn/doc/troubleshooting.md

 ## Getting the Kubernetes repositories

-kubeadm-nspawn needs the following repos to exist in your GOPATH:
+kube-spawn needs the following repos to exist in your GOPATH:

 * [kubernetes/kubernetes](https://github.com/kubernetes/kubernetes)
 * [kubernetes/release](https://github.com/kubernetes/release)

-Also, bulding Kubernetes may rely on having your own fork and the separate remote called `upstream`.
+Also, building Kubernetes may rely on having your own fork and the separate remote called `upstream`.
 In this HOWTO, we assume that you have these repositories forked.